 - TOEFL scores--if applicable

-- The Department of Art History also requires a supplemental application be submitted via the USC Dornsife Art History website (available in the fall).
+- The Department of Art History also requires a supplemental application be submitted via the USC Dornsife Art History website.

 The fee to submit the graduate admissions application is non-refundable.
 Please see the graduate admissions site for fee waiver guidelines.